SolemmaLLC/ClimateStudioDocs/docs/daylightCustom.rst

 .. _results panel: results.html

-  For a particlar location, the frequency of each bin is reported as a percentage of occupied hours.
+  For a particular location, the frequency of each bin is reported as a percentage of occupied hours.
 This is visualized in the Rhino viewport using four color-coded bands around each sensor, where the width of the band is proportional to the bin's time share.

 .. figure:: images/result_viewportCustomUDI.png
    :width: 900px